matta-research-group/SwiftPol/README.md

 ### OpenEye License Guidance
 [Instructions for implementing an OpenEye License (not essential but speeds up conformation determination)](https://docs.eyesopen.com/toolkits/python/quickstart-python/license.html)

-Citation for OpenEye:
+Citation for OpenEye OMEGA:

-Hawkins, P. C. D.; Skillman, A. G.; Nicholls, A. Comparison of Shape-Matching and Docking as Virtual Screening Tools.
-J Med Chem 2007, 50 (1), 74–82. https://doi.org/10.1021/jm0603365.
+Hawkins, P. C. D.; Skillman, A. G.; Warren, G. L.; Ellingson, B. A.; Stahl, M. T. Conformer Generation with OMEGA: Algorithm and Validation Using High Quality Structures from the Protein Databank and Cambridge Structural Database.
+J. Chem.
+Inf.
+Model.
+2010, 50 (4), 572–584. https://doi.org/10.1021/ci100031x.

+We acknowledge the use of a free academic license provided by OpenEye, Candence Molecular Sciences, Santa Fe, NM

 ### File Tree
 ```